Claire is a nationally accredited mediator and qualified arbitrator, who helps parties resolve disagreements

 Anyone can call themselves a mediator these days, however there are big differences between the level of experience and qualifications that a mediator can bring to the table.
 Claire is accredited by the Resolution Institute and follows their rules, code of conduct and processes.
 Claire is also insured through them for her professional services.

-Mediator Testimonial: Claire is exemplary and an absolute pleasure to work with.
-Her deep institutional knowledge and integration with all commercial levels of her organisation are complemented by her excepionally high standards, attention to details and one of the best legal minds I have come across.
-It has been very rewarading to be able to work with Claire
+Her deep institutional knowledge and integration with all commercial levels of her organisation are complemented by her exceptionally high standards, attention to detail and one of the best legal minds I have come across.
+It has been very rewarding to be able to work with Claire."

 Claire’s professional qualifications include: